Ohio University's Counseling and Psychological Services is accredited by the American Psychological Association.

 Clinical Team Meetings : (1hour/week, all year): All interns join with senior staff for one hour of clinical consultation weekly.
 This meeting provides an opportunity to distribute new clients, as well as receive support, feedback, and suggestions for particularly interesting or challenging clients, or those where some factor(s) present potential ethical/legal conflicts.
 This is also a forum to discuss emerging, critical clinical issues from the university community: recent university crises or emerging situations likely to lead to a crisis, such as severe conflict in a program, a student death, an attempted suicide, etc. This meeting is used, at times, for professional development topics of interest to the staff, especially those related to supervision.
 The meetings are informal in format, and all participants are invited and encouraged to bring in relevant information, viewpoints, or case materials.

-Diversity Brown Bag Series (1.5 hours/month, year round): Interns are required to attend and staff and trainees are strongly encouraged to participate monthly in the diversity brown bag series.
+Diversity Series (1.5 hours/month, year round): All staff and interns are required to participate and trainees are strongly encouraged to participate monthly in the diversity brown bag series.
 Topics are collaboratively identified and address a wide variety of diversity issues based on the interests and needs of current staff, interns, and trainees.
 The goals are to promote ongoing personal reflection on diversity issues in order to increase awareness and knowledge about these issues and to create a safe environment to have genuine discussion about these issues.
 The format is varied and may include reading and discussing articles, watching videos, having panel presentations from campus or community members, or staff presentations.
 All interns will be required to present on brown bag at some point during the year.